 - traditional teachings

-Aboriginal students new to campus are encouraged to stop by the ASC and enjoy a free cup of coffee and meet the staff.
+Aboriginal students new to campus are encouraged to stop by the ASC and meet the staff.
 Students can access transition supports as well as learn about opportunities to get involved in campus life, develop their leadership skills or become a mentor to other Aboriginal students.

 The U of S has begun construction of the new Gordon Oakes-Red Bear Student Centre, which will be a vibrant, inclusive gathering place that welcomes everyone—Aboriginal and non-Aboriginal people alike—to come together and learn from each other in respectful ways.